AnthonyEdmonds/govuk-laravel/docs/components/table.md

 #### Using objects

 You may provide a Collection or ResourceCollection, which will be automatically converted to an array.

+If you provide a JsonResource, it will be converted to an array and wrapped.

 The component will attempt to cast any other objects passed into the `data` prop as an array.